OCTO-Hurricane/Auditrex/README.md

 > The frontend cannot infer the host automatically, so you need to either set the ORIGIN variable, or the HOST_HEADER and PROTOCOL_HEADER variables.
 Please see [the sveltekit doc](https://kit.svelte.dev/docs/adapter-node#environment-variables-origin-protocolheader-hostheader-and-port-header) on this tricky issue.
 Beware that this approach does not work with "pnpm run dev", which should not be a worry for production.

 > [!NOTE]
 > Caddy needs to receive a SNI header.
-Therefore, for your public URL (the one declared in CISO_ASSISTANT_URL), you need to use a FQDN, not an IP address, as the SNI is not transmitted by a browser if the host is an IP address.
+Therefore, for your public URL, you need to use a FQDN, not an IP address, as the SNI is not transmitted by a browser if the host is an IP address.
 Another tricky issue!

 ## Supported languages 🌐